functions-lab/MAMBAS-MobiCom2024/README.md

 This 5G PHY implementation measures the over-the-air metrics, SNR, EVM, BLER, BER and etc, under an over-the-air USRP setting.

-You can find the codes in the folder [5g-phy-implementation](./5g-phy-implementation), and eventually you can implement the SNR-MCS curves as shown in Fig. 8 in the paper (shown below).
+You can find the codes in the folder [5g-phy-implementation](./5g-phy-implementation), and eventually, you can implement the SNR-MCS curves as shown in Fig. 8 in the paper (shown below).

 ![alt text](exp_sb2_rate_snr.png)